gomarkdown/markdown/README.md

 ## Windows / Mac newlines

 The library only supports Unix newlines.
-If you have markdown text with possibly Windows / Mac newlines, normalize newlines before caling this librar using `d = markdown.NormalizeNewlines(d)`
+If you have markdown text with possibly Windows / Mac newlines, normalize newlines before calling this library using `d = markdown.NormalizeNewlines(d)`

 ## mdtohtml command-line tool